karlhulme/dazure-cosmos/README.md

 - Querying a container using the gateway.
 - Querying multiple physicl containers using pkranges.

+## Todo

+- Read x-ms-session-token from response and use it subsequent requests so that a single instance of this engine will always be reading it's own writes.
+- This can be the first test!!

 ## Environment variables

 You will need to set the following environment variables to run the tests: